Fill your College Details

 Example: + A * B C

-• Pop ‘B’ and C, create a node with *, and push it back onto the stack.
+• Pop the B and C elements off, and make a node containing *, and push that back onto the stack.

-• Pop ‘A’ and the * node, create a node with + and push it back onto the stack.
+• Pop the A element and the * node, make a node containing + and push that back onto the stack.

-• The final stack contains the root of the tree.
+• The final stack will contain the root of the tree.

 Comparison of Expression Trees with Example